firedrakeproject/Irksome/demos/monodomain/demo_monodomain_FHN.py.rst

    I_{ion}(u, c) = \tfrac{1}{\epsilon} \left( u - \tfrac{u^3}{3} - c \right)

 so that we have an overall system of two equations.
-One of them is linear but stiff/diffusive, and theo ther is nonstiff but nonlinear.
+One of them is linear but stiff/diffusive, and the other is nonstiff but nonlinear.
 This combination makes the system a good candidate for additive partitioning/IMEX-type methods.

 We start with standard Firedrake/Irksome imports::